 - The suspicious or unsolicited message contains links or attachments.

 - The message requests personal information, such as a credit card number or account password.

 - The link appears legitimate, but when you hover over or click on it, a different URL is displayed.

-(N.B.: Union Gas can't promise to respond personally when you report a suspicious correspondence to email@example.com.
+(N.B.: Enbridge Gas can't promise to respond personally when you report a suspicious correspondence to email@example.com.
 However, we will investigate all submissions with the highest priority.)